jpegleg/frontline-controller/README.md

 The STDERR output is the 4 API slots rustls ciphersuites used, while the controller STDOUT has the sampled vs policy comparisons of the net, sys, cpu, dsk, values, and will print audit logging if automation is triggered.

-This controller is not meant to run inside containers although could be used that way easily too, instead the general design it is meant to run on the underlying host or VM of an automation node that reacts to repeated error or risk detection and reactions.
-This template allows us to customize the logic and reactions of the controller, providing an example of having local eactions to clean up disk space and remote IR reactions to SSH and execute API commands.
+This controller is not meant to run inside containers although could be used that way easily too, instead the general design is meant to run on the underlying host or VM of an automation node that reacts to repeated error or risk detection and reactions.
+This template allows us to customize the logic and reactions of the controller, providing an example of having local reactions to clean up disk space and remote IR reactions to SSH and execute API commands.
 If we run it in a container, we might not have the same local thread logic at all and instead only have API connection logic.

 Statically compiling the binary example:
 ```